landlock-lsm/go-landlock/README.md

 After this invocation, your program can only access the specified paths.

-Apart from file system access, Landlock can also restrict some networking functionality as well as some forms of IPC.
+Landlock is a Linux kernel feature and can restrict the following types of access:

+* Filesystem access
+* Some network operations
+* Some IPC operations (not implemented yet in Go: #35)

 More details and examples in the [Go-Landlock documentation](https://pkg.go.dev/github.com/landlock-lsm/go-landlock/landlock).